jnsya/telegram_voice_journalling/README.md

 - `/weekly` - Show all entries from the past week
 - `/random` - Show a random entry from your history
 - `/delete MSG123` - Delete a specific entry by reference ID
+- `/review_week` - Get AI summary of your entries from the past week
+- `/review_today` - Get AI summary of your entries from today

 ## How It Works